Considering how important the computer is to your business, doesn’t it seem like the Digital Asset Manager has a really critical job?

 Let’s break this out so you get a better picture of what we mean.

-- If there is a major technology rollout planned, the Digital Asset Manager may be involved in engaging stakeholders to contribute to the success of the rollout
+- If there is a major technology rollout, the DA Manager may be involved in engaging stakeholders to contribute to the success of the rollout

 - Or, they may see a need for additional training for staff, once the technology has been deployed